 Printed Nylon Lanyards

-Flat weave nylon is our second most popular material.
+Flat nylon lanyards are our second most popular material.
 However nylon is superior to polyester. it offers more complex print options including heat transfer print and screen print with up to 5 colours, It is also a finer high lustre weave that provides more prominent branding.

 Nylon is stronger and more durable than polyester, And Can be Pantone dyed to your preferred colour choice.